alicecaml/alicecaml.org/content/_index.md

 Compatibility with Opam packages is not a priority of Alice though I consider limited Opam compatibility to be a nice-to-have feature if it can be achieved without complicating Alice's mental model.

-I’m one of the core developers of the Dune build system for my day job.
-Dune is a mature and widely used OCaml build system and package manager which makes it difficult to affect large structural changes to its UI and packaging philosophy.
-Alice is an experiment exploring the design space of OCaml build systems when these constraints are lifted.

-The name Alice comes from an [Australian children's song](https://www.youtube.com/watch?v=XM7Jnetdf0I).